 We have the technology, carrier, customer relationships and management team to broaden or shift our focus to other products if we think there is a revenue opportunity, and we have demonstrated this capability to add products historically.
-For example, after the enactment of the ACA, we significantly grew the IFP and Other segments revenue in a relatively short period of time, which we believe made us a leader in the ACA web-broker space.
+For example, after the enactment of the Affordable Care Act in 2010, or the ACA, we significantly grew the IFP and Other segments revenue in a relatively short period of time, which we believe made us a leader in the ACA web-broker space.